Zipolite Oaxaca State, Mexico Travel Guide

 Maximize your Oaxacan journey by combining coastal relaxation with cultural and natural exploration in other regions.

-Explore ancient sites, markets, and world-class cuisine.
+Explore ancient sites, markets, plus international-class cuisine.

 Visit San José del Pacífico for cool climate and tranquil forests.